jackyzha0/jackyzha0.github.io/content/thoughts/Universal Scaling Law.md

 - Contention ($\propto \alpha$): effect of waiting or queueing for shared resources.
 When $\alpha=0$, we get linear scalability behaviour (e.g. lock-free computing)
 - Coherency ($\propto \beta$): cost of getting agreement on what the right thing to do is (see also: [[thoughts/authenticator complexity]])

+### Share Nothing
+Also called horizontal scaling or scaling out.
+Coordinate by communicating rather than sharing resources.

 ## In effective leadership

 [Source](https://blog.acolyer.org/2015/04/29/applying-the-universal-scalability-law-to-organisations/)